Kuang Si Waterfalls is a beautiful location for photographers looking for some gorgeous Luang Prabang photography.

 Before you leave, don’t forget to save some time for the Tat Kuang Si Bear Rescue Center.
 They have a number of Asian black bears playing around to look at.

 I’m sure you’re wondering what bears could possibly be rescued from.
-Well, the chinese believe the bile from these bears is medicinal so bears are often held in tiny cages and milked for their bile.
+Well, some Chinese people believe the bile from these bears has medicinal qualities so bears are often held in tiny cages and milked for their bile.
 That sounds awful enough that I don’t want to know how.

 So these bears have been rescued from that painful fate to play in this center and recover.